Hortense Mancini: Failed marriage

 On 1 March 1661, fourteen-year-old Hortense was married to one of the richest men in Europe, Armand Charles de La Porte de La Meilleraye.
 Upon marriage to Hortense, he was granted the title of duc Mazarin.
 On the death of Cardinal Mazarin soon after, he gained access to his wife's huge inheritance, which included the Palais Mazarin in Paris, home to many pieces of fine art.

 The marriage was not a success.
 Hortense was young, bright, and popular; Armand-Charles was miserly and extremely jealous, not to mention mentally unstable.
 His strange behaviour included preventing milkmaids from going about their job (to his mind, the cows' udders had strong sexual connotations), having all of his female servants' front teeth knocked out to prevent them from attracting male attention, and chipping off and painting over all the "dirty bits" in his fantastic art collection.
 He forbade his wife to keep company with other men, made midnight searches for hidden lovers, insisted she spend a quarter of her day at prayer, and forced her to leave Paris and move with him to the country.

+Issue

 Despite their differences, Hortense and her husband had four children: